dpgithub87/Pokedex/README.md

 - Deploy it in any of the Kubernetes services such as AKS or EKS or private hosted Kubernetes
 - Deploy any log collection agent such as Datadog
 - Reports to show the health of the PODs, Services and the Cluster
-- Any Alerting mechanism if threshold limits reach on the usage of the PODS / Cluster
+- Any Alerting mechanism if threshold limits reach on the usage of the Pods / Cluster